The History of Ocean Way

 United Recording

-With a large chunk of Putnam’s business moving west, clients urged him to open a Los Angeles studio.
+By the late 1950s, with a large chunk of Putnam’s business moving west, clients urged him to open a Los Angeles studio.
 Sinatra not only encouraged the move, but was financially invested.
 With this opportunity, Putnam envisioned a recording studio that embodied his engineering ideals and followed his philosophy of limitless creative control over the recording process.

 Allen Sides